joelyy-mcintyreks/notes/README.md

 # 2023-11-27
 - "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
 It's important to consider not only the immediate task at hand but also the potential for future changes and updates.
 Remember that code is read more often than it's written, so strive to make it easy to understand and debug.
 Use meaningful variable names, write clear comments, and follow established coding conventions.
 Lastly, don't be afraid to refactor your code when necessary to improve its quality and readability."

+# 2023-11-28
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques.
+This means constantly reading blogs, articles, and research papers, attending conferences, workshops, or online courses, as well as engaging with fellow developers and industry experts.

+By embracing continuous learning, you will become a more skilled and valuable programmer.
+You will also be better equipped to adapt to new challenges and opportunities as they arise.
+Remember, there is always something new to learn, so be open-minded and eager to explore.